 There’s no either this or that.
 Also, occasionally there may be a bit of unconventional and even a hint of darkness.
 I think that’s what makes my stories different.

 I write my books the way the stories demand to be written, at the same time making them as entertaining as possible.

-What do I strive for when I write a book?
+What do you strive for when you write a book?